SpeakUP Academy

 What does the suffix -drawn mean in English?

-The suffix -drawn pulled by a specified agent or force; or (of a face/person) made haggard or tense by a specified cause; extending to describe the manner of creation In Spanish it usually maps to tirado por / dibujado por / que muestra tensión.
+The suffix -drawn means "pulled by" or describes how something was created: horse-drawn (pulled by horses) and hand-drawn (drawn by hand).
+In Spanish it usually maps to tirado por / dibujado por / que muestra tensión.

 Can you give an example of a word with -drawn?